eProsima/DDS-Router/docs/rst/getting_started/usage_example.rst

 .. note::

-    This example is valid both for LAN and WAN scenarios.
-For the WAN case, make sure that public IP addresses are used instead, and that the provided ports are reachable by properly configuring port forwarding in your Internet router devices.
+    This example applies to both LAN and WAN scenarios.
+For the WAN case, make sure that public IP addresses are used instead of private ones, and that the provided ports are reachable by properly configuring port forwarding in your Internet router devices.

 Launching ShapesDemo
 ====================